British Library: Early foundations (1972–1997)

-For many years its collections were dispersed in various buildings around central London, in places such as Bloomsbury (within the British Museum), Chancery Lane, Bayswater, and Holborn, with an interlibrary lending centre at Boston Spa, 2.5 mi east of Wetherby in West Yorkshire (situated on Thorp Arch Trading Estate), and the newspaper library at Colindale, north-west London.
+For many years its collections were dispersed in various buildings around central London including Bloomsbury (within the British Museum), Chancery Lane, Bayswater, and Holborn, with an interlibrary lending centre on Thorp Arch Trading Estate near Boston Spa, 2.5 mi east of Wetherby in West Yorkshire, and the newspaper library at Colindale, north-west London.

 Move to St Pancras (1997–present)

 Initial plans for the British Library required demolition of an integral part of Bloomsbury – a seven-acre swathe of streets immediately in front of the Museum, so that the Library could be situated directly opposite.
 After a long and hard-fought campaign led by Dr George Wagner, this decision was overturned and the library was instead constructed by John Laing plc on a site at Euston Road next to St Pancras railway station.

 Following the closure of the Round Reading Room on 25 October 1997 the library stock began to be moved into the St Pancras building.
 Before the end of that year the first of eleven new reading rooms had opened and the moving of stock was continuing.
 From 1997 to 2009 the main collection was housed in this single new building and the collection of British and overseas newspapers was housed at Colindale.
-In July 2008 the Library announced that it would be moving low-use items to a new storage facility in Boston Spa in Yorkshire and that it planned to close the newspaper library at Colindale, ahead of a later move to a similar facility on the same site.
-From January 2009 to April 2012 over 200 km of material was moved to the Additional Storage Building and is now delivered to British Library Reading Rooms in London on request by a daily shuttle service.
-Construction work on the Additional Storage Building was completed in 2013 and the newspaper library at Colindale closed on 8 November 2013.
+In July 2008 the Library announced that it would move low-use items to a new Additional Storage Building near Boston Spa in Yorkshire and that it planned to close the newspaper library at Colindale, ahead of a later move to a similar facility on the same site.
+From January 2009 to April 2012 more than 200 km of material was moved to the Additional Storage Building and is delivered to British Library Reading Rooms in London on request by a daily shuttle service.
+Construction of the Additional Storage Building was completed in 2013 and the newspaper library at Colindale closed on 8 November 2013.
 The collection has now been split between the St Pancras and Boston Spa sites.
-The Library previously had a book storage depot in Woolwich, south-east London, which is no longer in use.
+The Library's book storage depot in Woolwich, south-east London is no longer in use.